 Read Your Contract of Carriage

-Your airline's contract of carriage spells out exactly which types of baggage damage are eligible for compensation.
-Read this important document before you pack.
-Your airline will not pay for damage to extendable suitcase handles, suitcase wheels, suitcase feet, zippers, scuffs or tears.
+Your airline's contract of carriage states which types of baggage damage are eligible for compensation.
+Read this document.
+Your airline will not pay for damage to extendable suitcase handles, suitcase wheels, suitcase feet, or zippers, nor will it repair scuffs or tears.
 Airlines consider these problems to be normal wear and tear, and you will not be compensated for them except on a case-by-case basis.

 Before your trip begins, be sure you understand the claims process, especially the time limit for filing a damage claim.
 If you fail to comply with this time limit, you will not be compensated for damage to your bag or its contents.

-Your contract of carriage will also identify which packed items are ineligible for reimbursement, whether they are lost, stolen or damaged during your trip.
-Depending on the airline, this list could include jewelry, cameras, prescription medications, sports equipment, computers, artwork and many other items.
-Consider shipping some of these items via an insured carrier rather than packing them in your checked baggage if you cannot hand-carry them.
+Your contract of carriage also identifies which packed items are ineligible for reimbursement, whether they are lost, stolen or damaged during your trip.
+Depending on the airline, this list could include jewelry, cameras, prescription medications, sports equipment, computers, artwork and other items.
+Consider hand-carrying or shipping some of these items via an insured carrier.

 Understand the Montreal Convention

 Liability for baggage damaged on international flights is regulated through the International Monetary Fund's Montreal Convention, which sets airlines' per-passenger liability limit at 1,131 Special Drawing Rights units, or SDRs.
-The value of SDRs fluctuates each day; as of this writing, 1,131 SDRs equals $1,599.
+The value of SDRs fluctuates each day; as of this writing, 1,131 SDRs equals $1,572.
 You can check the current SDR value at the International Monetary Fund's website.
-Some countries have not ratified the Montreal Convention, but the United States, Canada, European Union member nations and many other countries have ratified it.
+Some countries have not ratified the Montreal Convention, but the United States, Canada, European Union member nations and many other countries have done so.

 Take Photographs and Make a Packing List

-Filing a claim will be difficult if you do not know what you packed in your checked baggage.
+Filing a claim will be difficult if you do not know what you packed.
 Packing lists help you stay organized and serve as documentation.
 If you have receipts for the items you packed, particularly for high-value items, bring copies with you to substantiate a potential damage claim.
-Airlines typically depreciate the value of items claimed, based on purchase date; any documentation you can provide that establishes an item's original cost and date of purchase will be useful.
+Airlines typically depreciate the value of items claimed, based on purchase date.
+Any documentation you can provide that establishes an item's original cost and purchase date will be useful.

 Even better, take photographs of all the items you plan to pack.
 Photograph your suitcases, too.

 No airline will compensate you for baggage damage if you jam too many items into one suitcase.
 Contracts of carriage generally exclude damage to overstuffed luggage or to items packed in unsuitable bags, such as flimsy shopping bags.
-Airlines seldom compensate passengers for zipper damage, so there is no reason to shove too many articles into one bag.
+Airlines seldom compensate passengers for zipper damage, so there is no reason to shove too many articles into your suitcase.